kiraleos/dissertation/src/dissertation.md

 **Fully Connected (Dense) Layers**: Following the convolutional and pooling layers, fully connected layers are used for the final prediction.
 These layers gradually reduce the dimensionality of the features learned by previous layers, ultimately yielding a single numeric value: the predicted galaxy redshift.

 **Output Layer**: The output layer consists of a single neuron with a linear activation function.
 This neuron's output represents the predicted redshift of the observed galaxy.
 During training, this prediction is compared to the actual redshift to compute the loss, which guides the network's weight adjustments.
-\

-Below is the Keras code for the architecture.
-We used 4 convolutional layers each followed by a max-pooling layer, followed by 4 fully connected layers, and 1 output layer.
-The number of filters in each convolutional layer was 256, 256, 128, and 64, respectively.
-The kernel size of each convolutional layer was 5, 5, 3, and 2, respectively.
-The number of neurons in each fully connected layer was 256, 256, 128, and 64, respectively.
-We used the ReLU activation function for all layers except the output layer, which used a linear activation function.
-The decision to use these specific hyperparameters was based on known common practices and extensive experimentation.

 ## Training